GitLab has extensive documentation on merge requests which is worth reading for background.

 Merge requests (MRs) are the primary mechanism by which code changes are integrated into our services.
 We use Merge Requests because they give us an opportunity to present and discuss code changes.

 When working on an issue, you may have questions about how to proceed or wish to have some commentary on code before it's finished to check you're heading in the right direction.
-WIP MRs are useful since they allow discussion on code but telegraph that the code should not be reviewed.
+Draft MRs are useful since they allow discussion on code but telegraph that the code should not be reviewed.

 - "I'm unsure if using Cloud Pub/Sub over Cloud Tasks is appropriate in